rdchip/Temperature-24h-Raspberry-Pi/README.md

 Raspberry Pi Monitoring Temperature 24h
 =======
 Raspberry Pi Zero project is for monitoring 24h temperature with screen 2.8-inch display.
-Raspberry Pi OS (32-bits) based on Debian Linux distibution, allows to install Python plus libraries.
 Using Linux and Python we are able read data from DHT22 temperature sensor and plot it in the 2.8-inch display.
-Basically for plotting we are using Matplotlib and update the plot every 60 seconds.
+Basically for plotting, we are using Matplotlib and update the plot every 60 seconds.
 The sensor also provide humidity values in percentage but we are just ploting temperature.

 Ploting temperatures values in the display is no complicated, actually that was the easier part.
 Since our intention is to keep running for a long time (infinite loop), we discover after five days running, the RAM start increasing and finally the Raspberry Pi collapse (segmentation fault).
 After debugging and research about the issue, we discovered Matplotlib is causing this issue.
-The solution is run a paralle bash script which run the python code for 24 hours and kill it to avoid segmentation fauls, and run the python code again.
-Then RAM memory never reach the 100%.
-Then, we save the python code ID process in PID.txt file and read it every 24 hours.
-So every 24 hours there are 30 seconds with no plot.
+The solution is run a paralle bash script which run the python code for 24 hours and kill it to avoid segmentation fauls and star again.
+We save the python code ID process in PID.txt file and read it later.
+So every 24 hours we startover and there are 30 seconds with no plot.
+I store all data ploted in text.csv file, so when the application start it will read the text.csv and contunue from there.
 I have the project working more than 20 days with no issues.

 <img src="picture/IMG_0825.jpg" width=480>       <img src="picture/IMG_0350.jpg" width=480>